The Ultimate Guide To The African Fat-Tailed Gecko

 How to Know If They are Happy

 There are numerous ways to check if your AFTG is happy.
 Remember that a healthy gecko is always a happy one.
 An excellent living habitat with the right temperature and plenty of space to move around ensures them a comfortable life.
-If your AFTG gobbles up its food quickly and has wide-open, alert eyes at night, then it’s a happy gecko.
+If your AFTG gobbles up its food quickly and has wide-open, alert eyes at night, it’s a happy gecko.

 How to Make Sure They Are and Stay Healthy